Nurseries in London: Providing Proof of Allergy for Enrollment

 Practical Insight: When sharing test results with a nursery, it can be helpful to include a brief summary from a healthcare professional explaining which allergens were identified and what precautions are recommended.

-If you would like to learn more about how IgE testing works and what result values mean, our guide on how to read your lab report provides further detail.
+If you would like to learn more about how IgE testing works and the different allergens that can be assessed, our allergy blood testing page provides further detail on the testing process.

 Who Should Consider Allergy Testing Before Nursery Enrollment?